szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ## Usage
 Recommended way to recreate results file is to simply follow the first section of setup instructions above (uses backup.npy).
-If you want to recreate the entire process, follow the second section of setup instructions above.
+If you want to recreate the entire forward pass process, follow the second section of setup instructions above.
 After you're done setting up, simply run the entire notebook.

 ## Preface